Loffty FAQs for individuals

 How accurate is Loffty?

 Loffty is an assessment tool and not a diagnostic tool.
 It reflects with 100% accuracy the responses you provide.
 Research shows computer-based assessments are more comprehensive and accurate than single-interview, face to face consultations.
 This phenomenon is well known by educators and caregivers in the social and psychological sciences.
-Loffty provides your practitioner with a detailed report of your overall mental health by generating an assessment based on the way you have responded to an adaptive questioning algorithm.
+Loffty provides you and/or your practitioner with a detailed report of your overall mental health by generating an assessment based on the way you have responded to an adaptive questioning algorithm.
 Armed with the comprehensive information in your personalised Loffty report and utilising their expertise, your practitioner is then responsible for making a final diagnosis.

 What age group is Loffty for?